benbjurstrom/cloudflare-images-php/README.md

 * [VariantData](https://github.com/benbjurstrom/cloudflare-images-php/blob/main/src/Data/VariantData.php)

 ## Private Images
 Cloudflare allows you to configure an image to only be accessible with a signed URL token.
-To make an image private chain `private(true)` onto your api instance before calling the `getUploadUrl`, `uploadFromUrl`, or `update` methods.
+To make an image private chain `private(true)` onto your api instance before calling the `getUploadUrl`, `createFromUrl`, or `update` methods.
 For example:

 ```php
 $api->images()->private(true)->getUploadUrl();